aulb/notes/array/README.md

 # Longest Consecutive Sequence
 Remember hash map, your best friend.
 A quick lookup that saves a lot of time.
 Subsequence really.
 Find the start of the sequence and keep going.

+# Trapping Rain Water
+The classic left right array lookups.
+Brute force: For every num (except first and last), keep moving to the right until it finds an element thats equal or bigger than.
+Every num passed is smaller (calculate the water trapped)